iszell/bitfire/readme+4.txt

 - Don't try to load and decompress or decompress under ROM area when it is enabled.
 - Make sure $04-$0a is only used by Bitfire while loading.
+- If your code slows down while loading from 1541 and runs ok with 1551 you likely forgot about $ff13's clock bit.
+Please see the section about the single clock receiver above.
 - If loading works with 1551 and doesn't work with 1541:
   - Make sure you don't ruin the resident part somehow ($200-$3ff), the 1551 version of the resident is full of NOPs to fill up gaps, so it may have